-You can avoid road rage by just deciding to never over-react to a driving situation.
+You can avoid road rage by just deciding to never overreact to a driving situation.
 But here are some ideas to help you keep your cool.
 Don’t honk, unless to warn a driver they are near you and to be mindful of your vehicle.
-Honking just to honk as retaliation because you feel slighted is not what horns were designed for, and now you become the nuisance.
+Honking just to honk as retaliation because you feel slighted is not what horns were designed for, and now you have become the nuisance.
 Avoid tailgating and tailgaters.
 Just move over and let aggressive drivers get around you.
 Don’t look at aggressive drivers, this helps to de-escalate the situation.
 Give yourself plenty of time to get to where you are going.
 Most times when we are running late, we are the cause of our own stress, not the other guy who’s minding the rules.
-No flipping birds.
+Avoid hand gestures.
 It just provokes responses and retaliation.

 Assault and battery is very serious and is intentional.
-If a driver intentionally hits you with their car, while you are driving your car, or they get out of their car and come towards you while you are in your car and start punching or banging on your car or your person, this is most likely going to be looked at as battery.
+If a driver intentionally hits you with their car while you are driving your car, or they get out of their car and come towards you while you are in your car and start punching or banging on your car or a person in your car, this is most likely going to be looked at as battery.
 Anything that harms or offensively touches you (including while you are in your car) could be held as battery.
 A battery charge could get you into a great deal of trouble with the law.
 Criminally and civilly.

 Read More: Auto Insurance in Las Vegas, Nevada

 Serving Las Vegas, Henderson, North Las Vegas and the entire state of Nevada

 DISCLAIMER: It is important to note that the information contained herein is made general for the purpose of explanation.
 You should consult your policy for exclusions or other language that may alter your policy.